Rich Chocolate Peanut Butter Cake

 - For frosting, melt peanut butter and chocolate in a microwave; stir until smooth.
 Cool.
 In a large bowl, beat butter and chocolate mixture until fluffy.
 Add the marshmallow creme, confectioners’ sugar and vanilla; beat until smooth.
 If necessary, refrigerate until frosting reaches spreading consistency.

-- Place one cake layer on a serving plate; spread with filling.
+- Place 1 cake layer on a serving plate; spread with filling.
 Top with remaining cake layer.
 Spread frosting over top and sides of cake.
 Refrigerate for at least 1 hour before serving.

-- For garnish, place chocolate chips in a microwave safe bowl; microwave 1-2 minutes or until melted, stirring every 20 seconds.
+- For optional garnish, place chocolate chips in a microwave safe bowl; microwave 1-2 minutes or until melted, stirring every 20 seconds.
 Repeat with peanut butter chips and shortening.
-Line a 15x10x1 pan with wax paper; spread the melted chocolate into a 1/4-inch layer.
+Line a 15x10x1 pan with waxed paper; spread the melted chocolate into a 1/4-inch layer.
 Drizzle melted peanut butter mixture over melted chocolate and swirl with the tip of a spoon.
 Tap pan on counter to smooth.
 Refrigerate until set; break into pieces and place on top of cake.
-Yield: 12 servings.